Dean On Accused Serial Killer Joseph Nasso

 -Carmen Colon (whose name is identical to the one of the Rochester victims) was found in 1978 in Port Costa, in Contra Costa County.

 -Roxene Roggasch was found in 1977.
-The press usually report that her body was found in Fairfax, but, in fact, the location of the body was just outside Fairfax in an area known as Ross Valley.
+The press usually reports that her body was found in Fairfax, but, in fact, the location of the body was just outside Fairfax in an area known as Ross Valley.

 The last two California murders do not entirely fit the scenario:

--Pamela Parsons was found in 1993 in Yuba County.
+-Pamela Parsons was founded in 1993 in Yuba County.
 I have not been able to find any information indicating that the name of the town or location where she was found began with a “P.”.

 The Rochester police have another suspect in the Rochester killings.
 This person was a native of Rochester who lived in Rochester at the time of the alphabet murders.
 He worked as an ice cream vendor, and, so, had ready access to young children.
 He sold ice cream from two sites that were close to the scene of the first two alphabet murders.
 This same person moved to California in 1977, the year of the first California alphabet murder.
 He was arrested and put in prison in 1978.
-The alphabet murders in California stopped in 1978, and did not begin again until nearly 20 years later.
+The alphabet murders in California stopped in 1978 and did not begin again until nearly 20 years later.

 The person’s name is Kenneth Bianchi.
 When he moved to California he teamed up with his cousin, Angelo Buono.
 Together, they were known as the Hillside Stranglers.
 The victims in the alphabet murders in both Rochester and California were girls or young women.
 They were sexually abused and strangled.
 The Hillside Stranglers’ victims were girls and young women with ages ranging from 12-28.
 They were sexually abused and, as the killers’ names suggest, their victims were strangled.